zoicware/ZOICWARE/features.md

 # All zoicware features
 ## Registry Tweaks
 - Apply the registry tweaks to automate most windows quality of life and performance settings
-- A registry file will be created on the desktop containing all the reigstry keys including a comment describing the function of each
+- A registry file will be created on the desktop containing all the registry keys including a comment describing the function of each

 [Registry Tweaks Listed](registrytweaks.md)
 ## Group Policy Tweaks
 ### Disable Updates
 - This tweak will disable automatic windows updates and the related services
 ### Disable Windows Defender
-- CAUTION: Disabling Windows Defender could leave you vulnerable to malicous attacks!
+- CAUTION: Disabling Windows Defender could leave you vulnerable to malicious attacks!
-- This tweak will disable windows defender and all releated services
+- This tweak will disable windows defender and all related services
 ### Disable Windows Telemetry
 - This tweak will disable telemetry with group policy however, this only applies to server and ltsc builds
 - **Note:** other telemetry services and settings are disabled as well